Beardless-sheik/Beardless-sheik/README.md

 <h3 align='center'><strong><a href="https://beardless-sheik.github.io/Alicks-Portfolio/" target="_blank">Portfolio🌐</a></strong></h3>
 <p align='center'>Software developer | Full Stack JavaScript | Node developer </p>

-<p align='left'> 📫 As someone who is always passionate for learning more about tech and life.
+<p align='left'> 📫 Passionate about the pursuit of learning.
 I love the web and still think it has so much room to grow!
-Love to develop web-apps ever since I started being a self taught software developer.......also an unstoppable learner.
+Love to develop web-apps ever since I started being a software developer.
 I have evolved into a Full Stack Javascript career path, and love working with cutting edge tools and technologies.</p>

-Programmer specialized in **web development** using multiple **tools, frameworks and libraries** both in frontend and backend.
-I love attention to detail and logic!!
 Fan of
 |Go|Java|Elixr|JavaSript|

 💻 **Languages and Tools:** 🛠️<br>